hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 **Note**: The connection details included in this file are used for persistence generation purposes only.
 It typically points to a sandbox database in the development environment.
 When running in the production environment HotRod will pick up the connection details from the `datasource` Spring bean.

+**Note**: Typically this file won't be committed to the source code repository.
+Different developers may use their own local databases, so each one may use slightly different values in this file, that are not to be shared with other developers.

+#### Generate the Persistence Code

 Now, let's use HotRod to generate the persistence code.
 Type: